Over The Edge

 "Good.
 You gave them the slip for now."

 "I'll make sure they get the message.
-I'll also leave a note on Captain Stanley's desk just in case we're not here when they get back."
+I'll also leave a note for Captain Stanley just in case we're not here when they get back."

 "Yep, I'll let Cap know he can reach you or Joanne at Rampart."